dotnet/csharplang/proposals/generic-ref-struct.md

 This, assigning a parameter to a local, seems simple enough but what are the semantics here?
 Consider that most C# developers would believe this to be simple value assignment but what happens when this method is instantiated as `ref int`?
 That effectively translates the assignment to `ref int local = parameter` which is an error.
 This is a hard error to reconcile because it violates basic `ref` local semantics.

-Attempts to be clever here by saying assignment auto expands to taking the `ref` of the right hand side when the left is `ref` quickly fall part once you expand out the scenarios a bit more:
+Attempts to be clever here by saying assignment auto expands to taking the `ref` of the right hand side when the left is `ref` quickly fall apart once you expand out the scenarios a bit more:

 ```c#
 T GetValue<T>() where T : any { ... }